 Check out our publication page for more details.

 Check out press coverage for news stories about our work, including a 2016 story on the UofT website about our new technology to engineer cancer drugs, and a January 2018 story on C&E News on our technology to generate D-amino acid ("mirror image") analogs of peptide therapeutics.
 Our novel deep graph neural network technology, as the first validated AI technology to design proteins was covered in September 2020 on UofT Medicine News.
-Moreover, our efforts of developing compounds to fight covid-19 using our D-amino acid technology were featured in the Toronto Star and on CTV in December 2021.
+Our efforts of developing compounds to fight covid-19 using our D-amino acid technology were featured in the Toronto Star and on CTV in December 2021.
+Our deep learning method that effectively solves Zinc Finger design to enable novel in vivo therapeutic options for epigenetic editing (and other applications) was featured many places, including G&EN news, Bioworld and AP news in January 2023.

 We are located in the new interdisplinary research centre, the Terrence Donnelly Centre for Cellular and Biomolecular Research, a terrific environment for collaborative research (see Nature).
 We are affiliated with the following departments and programs: